The Ultimate Glossary of Project Management Terms

 Slack

-In project planning, refers to the amount extra room for time in the plan to accommodate time delays, should they occur.
-(It is also the name of a software product used for collaborative communications among teams.)
-Often, project managers want to find the slack they have in their schedule to determine whether they need to re-allocate resources to accommodate schedule variations.
+In project planning, slack refers to the amount of extra room for time in the plan to accommodate time delays, should they occur.
+(It’s also the name of a software product used for collaborative communications among teams.)
+Often, project managers want to find the slack they have in their schedule to determine whether they need to reallocate resources to accommodate schedule variations.

 Watch Devin Deen explain How to Find Slack in Your Project Schedule.